Arcadia-Liu/Arbitrary-Precision-Integers/README.md

 2. Postfix Increment Operator

     The postfix increment operator `++` is used to increment the `bigint` object by 1, but it returns the object before the increment.
 We implement this by first storing the original bigint object.
-Then we use prefix increment operator to add 1 to the original bigint object, but then returns the bigint before updated.
+Then we use the prefix increment operator to add 1 to the original bigint object, but then returns the bigint before updating.

     ```cpp
     std::string str1 = "233";